Shopping for teenage girls can be overwhelming! We have the Ultimate list of 50 must-have items on every teenage girl’s Christmas List.

 Bath and Body Works Wallflowers: Maybe you already know about these home fragrances, but I’m late to the game and my daughters couldn’t be more thrilled.
 I just picked up some fall scents last week and it’s like an autumn heaven in my home now.
 Simply buy one of the wall outlets (the ones that light up are my favorite because they double as a nightlight) and then pick your favorite scents.
 My younger daughter loves that her room smells like Pumpkin Cupcake right now.

-Keychain for the Teenage Driver: Has the girl on your list gotten her drivers license yet?
+Personalized Wristlet Keyring for the Teenage Driver: Has the girl on your list gotten her drivers license yet?
 Last year I went on Etsy when my daughter was turning 16 and ordered her a personalized keychain with her name.
-She loved the charm I added to the keychain that says, “Jesus Take the Wheel.”
-Can I get an amen?
+She loves it!

 Tassel Earrings: Tassels are everywhere on teenagers these days.
 There are so many darling tassel earring options at Target right now.
 Check them out, and grab yourself a pair while you’re shopping for the teen.